DataDog/documentation/content/en/observability_pipelines/_index.md

 #### Archive Logs

 If you are migrating to Datadog Log Management, use the Archive Logs template to help you make that transition.
-You can preprocess logs sent to your current vendor and separately preprocess logs sent to a cloud storage option for archiving.
+You can pre-process logs sent to your current vendor and separately pre-process logs sent to a cloud storage option for archiving.
 The archived logs are stored in a Datadog-rehydratable format, so that you have historical logs that can be rehydrated later in Datadog as needed.

 #### Split Logs

 When you have logs from different services and applications, you might need to send them to different downstream services for query, analysis, and alerting.
 For example, you want to send security logs to a SIEM and DevOps logs to Datadog.
-Use the Split Logs template to preprocess your logs and determine which logs should go to which destination.
+Use the Split Logs template to pre-process your logs and determine which logs should go to which destination.

 #### Sensitive Data Redaction